 Both Lacey and Carroll have extensive experience travelling overseas for theme parks, and they provided some helpful advice for other Aussies looking to do the same.
 “If you want a trip full of “Disney-style Magic” you have to leave Australia, and that’s why the ultimate theme park holiday for a lot of Australian families is still Disneyland,” Lacey explained.

-[Please note that while the coroanvirus epidemic continues, theme parks are closed across the world.
-That's not to say you can't go ahead and plan a trip for happier times.]
+[Please note that while the coroanvirus epidemic continues, theme parks around the world have been closed or restricted.
+That’s not to say you can’t go ahead and plan a trip for happier times.]

 “The best part about being a theme park fan today is that there is so much information online to help you plan out the perfect theme park trip no matter where it is in the world,” Lacey said.